-When planning for instructional time in Spanish Language and Culture, administrators and teachers should carefully consider the impact of scheduling on the linguistic development of the students.
-In the middle years and senior years settings, it is recommended that Spanish Language and Culture courses be scheduled to ensure maximum continuity of exposure to the language throughout the school year.
+When planning for instructional time in Spanish Language and Culture programs, administrators and teachers should carefully consider the impact of scheduling on the linguistic development of the students.
+In the junior high school and high school settings, it is recommended that Spanish Language and Culture language courses be scheduled to ensure maximum continuity of exposure to the language throughout the school year.
 If students lose contact with the language for long periods of time, whether on a weekly or a yearly basis, added time must be taken to review previously-learned material that may have been forgotten.
 Students benefit from using the language on a daily basis.